 Preconception Carrier Screening

 Luckily, most women give birth to perfectly healthy babies, but as with most things related to health and medical science, not everything is predictable.
-According to OB-GYN Montgomery County Dr. Rania Ibrahim, about three percent of newborn babies will unfortunately be born with a major birth defect.
+According to our OB-GYN, Dr. Rania Ibrahim, about three percent of newborn babies will unfortunately be born with a major birth defect.

 Preconception screening via a blood test can assist couples in determining whether or not they will have a healthy baby.
 The results of the test can help a couple ascertain whether or not to have children and allow them to consider all of their reproductive choices.
 It also significantly minimizes the potential risks to a mother and her fetus.

-Preconception carrier screening is a test performed by your OB-GYN Montgomery County prior to the you becoming pregnant to help predict your chances of having a child who possesses a genetic disorder.
+Preconception carrier screening is a test performed by your OB-GYN prior to the you becoming pregnant to help predict your chances of having a child who possesses a genetic disorder.

 What types of diseases can preconception carrier screening predict?